 Infested Planet is an infinitely replayable game that offers a lot of depth, mixed with action and strategy.
 The modest asking price and breadth of content are well-matched.
 Some oddities in color choices and repetitiveness can be ignored or otherwise overcome, but burden the game in unexpected ways.
 It’s an absolute blast to play, and has impressive numbers of enemies that fill the screen.
 Good in short bursts or monster play sessions, is a game that does many things, and most of it really well.

-An early access Steam code for the game was provided by PR for review purposes
+A pre-release Steam code for the game was provided by PR for review purposes